fandango-fuzzer/fandango/docs/Hatching.md

 In general, you should use

 * `import` whenever you want to make use of Python functions; and
-* `include()` whenever you want to make use of Fandango features.
+* `include()` only if you want to make use of Fandango features.

 :::{warning}
 Using `include` for Python code, as in `include('code.py')` is not recommended.
-Most importantly, the "included" Python code may only be processed after code in the "including" file, which is different from Python.
+Most importantly, the current Fandango implementation will process "included" Python code only _after_ all code in the "including" spec has been run.
+In contrast, the effects of `import` are immediate.
 :::